petzone-india/petzone-india.github.io/about.md

   -
     name: "Dr. Akshata Ubale"
     degree: "BVSc&AH, MVSc (Medicine)"
     bio: "Dr Akshata is PetZone's Internal Medicine and Cardiology specialist.
-Trained both at home and abroad, she is experienced with Ultrasound examination and 2d Echo and is available to all Petzones for cardiac and medical consults.
+Trained both at home and abroad, she is experienced with Ultrasound examination and 2d Echo and is available to all PetZones for cardiac and medical consults.
 She is especially interested in all aspects of the diagnosis, preventive care and maintenance for cardiac and renal conditions."
     img: "/images/team/akshata.jpg"
   -
     name: "Dr. Pranjal Nadkarni"